heiner/dylaniki/Christmas_Blues.md

 Chords

 </h3>
-Don’t let the long names scare you off.
+Don't let the long names scare you off.
 Rule of thumb \#1: it will rarely hurt to chop off from the end (e.g. E7-9 is just a spiced-up E7).
 Rule of thumb \#2: a plain 7 or m7 will usually work just fine.